ESIvy/esivy.gihub.io/content/posts/success-factors-does-taking-a-full-load-of-advanced-placement-classes-lead-to-good-sat-scores-or-not.md

 ---
-title: Success factors 6: Is there a connection between AP courses, reading, and SAT scores?
+title: "Success factors 6: Is there a connection between AP courses, reading, and SAT scores?"
 date: '2014-05-14T09:00:12-05:00'
 status: publish
 path: /success-factors-does-taking-a-full-load-of-advanced-placement-classes-lead-to-good-sat-scores-or-not